WILL MY CONCRETE CRACK?

 Under a ground floor, the earth beneath can move, depending on the nature of the soil.
 I just finished working some projects in Australia’s most earthquake prone areas, and to minimise damage, each concrete slab would have two feet of sand beneath the slab.
 This acts like a billion ball bearings so as to allow the ground to move while the building does not.

-In hot reasons, concrete can shrink faster due to evaporation.
+In hot seasons, concrete can shrink faster due to evaporation.
 This is a loss of volume that creates cracking due to heat, but not through hydration.
 Cracks can appear in these circumstances, but with no corresponding strength.
 Thus, there have to be ways to reduce this.
 One can pond the concrete, surround it with soil and keep water on it, so there is no evaporation from the concrete.
 One can also put polythene over the poured slab, as this stops evaporation.
 There are also spray on products that help.
-I have found polythene as good as any, and even when it is 110 F. there will be water found under the polythene weeks later, indicating that the concrete has not had its water content evaporated and it is still hydrating okay.
+I have found polythene as good as any, and even when it is a very hot day. there will be water found under the polythene weeks later, indicating that the concrete has not had its water content evaporated and it is still hydrating okay.

 As the concrete is losing its volume, it is best to try to direct where this volume is expected to reduce.
 If you have a large wide slab, it could be that one side pulls away from the other.
 So before you pour this, put in a control joint.
 This is a separation between the two masses.
 It is purely to get the concrete to shrink where you want it to, so the crack is along the joint, where you want it, and not elsewhere.